Delta Work: Post-Drag Race

 As a cast member of Drag Race, Work appeared on a 2011 episode of E!'s The Soup with RuPaul, Raja, and Shangela.
 She made recurring appearances on WoWPresent's internet show Fashion Photo RuView, filling in for Raja or Raven to critique looks from Drag Race alumni and various other celebrities, with her first appearance on November 19, 2014.
 However, this has ceased since Work no longer styles RuPaul.
 She also made regular appearances on the web show The Pit Stop, which reviews each weekly episode of Drag Race.
 She was on its debut episode on August 27, 2016.

 Work appeared on the cover of Skorch Magazine in 2013.
 In August 2015, she headlined Palouse Pride in Moscow, Idaho.
 On August 6, 2016, she was invited on stage by Adele during a Los Angeles concert, while in full drag as an Adele impersonator.
 They took a selfie, which quickly went viral.

 Work received the Primetime Emmy Award for Outstanding Hairstyling for a Multi-Camera Series or Special at the 70th Primetime Creative Arts Emmy Awards (2018) for her work.
 She portrayed Adele in the music video for Taylor Swift's "You Need to Calm Down" (June 2019).
 Work performed with Taylor Swift and Miley Cyrus at the MTV VMAs.
+In 2019, Work was the grand marshal of Long Beach Pride.

 From September 2020 to May 2023 Work co-hosted the conversational podcast Very That on the Forever Dog and Moguls of Media networks, alongside her RuPaul's Drag Race season three castmate Raja, where the duo discussed recent news and answer questions from fans.
 The podcast's executive producers included fellow RuPaul's Drag Race alumni Alaska Thunderfuck and Willam Belli, who now host their own Drag Race review podcast, Race Chasers.

 While Raja was traveling, after competing on season seven of RuPaul's Drag Race All Stars, Work began hosting the spin-off podcast Very Delta, described as a "luxury public access podcast".
 The podcast continued after the eventual conclusion of its parent show Very That.
 On Very Delta, Work interviews celebrities, drag performers, and nightlife personalities from the Southern California area and beyond.
 Notable interviewees include Bianca Del Rio, Candis Cayne, Thorgy Thor, Jessica Wild and Margaret Cho.

-In July 2023 Work began hosting More Very Delta, a supplement to the main podcast available exclusively to MOM Plus Gold subscribers.
+In July 2023, Work began hosting More Very Delta, a supplement to the main podcast available exclusively to MOM Plus Gold subscribers.
 In the same month, Work won the award for Best Local Radio/Podcast Personality for the Orange County, South Bay and Westside areas in the 2023 Best of the Southland awards, presented by the Los Angeles Times.